 REFERENCES AND LINKS ON AFRICA

-Purchase: Africa: people of the Sahel region
+Purchase images: Africa: people of the Sahel region

 Many references (.pdf or e-books) are public domain works, generally published before 1923, as it would have been expensive to buy recent works; some recent publications are however available for free download; their bibliographies should cover most of what is missing here.